 Are you planning to attend the next reenactment of the Battle of Olustee?
 If you have never been to a Civil War event before, or if you have been to one of the smaller Civil War events elsewhere, then you are in for a treat.

 The Battle of Olustee is the largest, annual Civil War event in the southeastern United States.
 Over 1,700 Civil War reenactors (men, women and children) come to the Olustee Battlefield Historic State Park every year from all over the United States.
 Some reenactors even journey from Europe for the event.
 These reenactors portray military personnel (infantry, artillery, cavalry, medical), members of the U.S. Sanitary Commission, and Civil War era civilians and sutlers.
 We also host numerous Civil War authors and historical exhibitors throughout the weekend.
-You can listen to their almost continuous presentations under our large (9,000 square feet) tent.
+You can listen to almost continuous presentations under our large (9,000 square feet) tent.
 Plenty of seating is available.

-While a number of the reenactors camp in the modern area, most camp in Civil War style - from tents in all sizes and styles to campaign (no tents and just what they can carry on their backs).
+While a number of the reenactors camp in the modern area, most camp in Civil War style—from tents in all sizes and styles to campaign (no tents and just what they can carry on their backs).
 The camps are everywhere.
 Many are strictly military, others are civilian and still others are combined.
 We encourage you to visit the authentic camps, wander among the campfires, listen to the soldiers and civilians and ask questions.
-Remember, this is our hobby and we can't wait to tell you about it.
+Remember, this is our hobby and we cannot wait to tell you about it.
 In fact, the hardest part will be to get us to stop talking about it.
 Reenactors have been known to follow fleeing spectators to their cars, still telling them "what the Civil War was all about" as the spectators frantically rolled up the windows and sped off.

 Although there are far larger events held annually in the United States, Olustee favorably compares with the best in its sutler attendance.
 Sutlers are Civil War-era merchants.
 During the Civil War every regiment or brigade had a sutler licensed to follow along and sell "extras" to the men.
 These extras included food items, such as cans of sweetened condensed milk (a favorite with the men); to clothing, such as civilian-style shirts; to some items hidden away from the eyes of the Provost (military police).

-Olustee usually has 40—50 sutlers in attendance and these sutlers must pass inspection for the authenticity of their goods and appearance.
-In fact, the number of sutlers is a big draw for reenactors wishing to buy another item for their impression, because "if it isn't sold at Olustee, it's probably not sold anywhere."
+Olustee usually has 40-50 sutlers in attendance and these sutlers must pass inspection for the authenticity of their goods and appearance.
+In fact, the number of authentic sutlers is a big draw for reenactors wishing to buy another item for their impression, because "if it isn't sold at Olustee, it's probably not sold anywhere."
 Olustee's sutlers sell everything from rifled-muskets to housewives (sewing kits) to hardtack.
 A full range of military uniforms and accouterments (leather straps and belts, cartridge boxes, holsters, bootees, etc.) are also offered.
 Some are inexpensive, but most are expensive due to their adherence to authentic patterns and materials.
 [Note: I remember at one event when a spectator "fell in love" with an officer's cavalry slouch hat and asked the price.
 His wife's mouth dropped open and eyes widened when the sutler told them and she quickly convinced her husband that it wasn't a necessity.
 If you want inexpensive and "farby" (non-authentic) Civil War hats or other clothing, I suggest you shop at South of the Border, Disney or the local Halloween costume store.
 Speaking of hats, some headgear made by certain highly-regarded sutlers actually sell for a lot more money after years of wear then when they were purchased new.
 Believe it or not!]

 Medical assistance is available at Olustee for reenactors and spectators, and this service is provided by local and state agencies.
 Such emergency services are available throughout the site by contacting any police officer or reenactor.
 [There is at least one two-way radio hidden in each camp.]
 Plus, many of the medical reenactors themselves are doctors, nurses and paramedics.
 For your information, the main medical tent is located near the front gate.

 The event is patrolled by numerous county, state and federal law enforcement agencies.
 These agencies cooperate with the Olustee Battlefield Historic State Park Citizens Support Organization and provide assistance when necessary.
 [Note: In over 20 years of Olustee reenactments there has never been a reported instance of reenactors stealing from each other.
-In the only two instances of stolen reenactor rifles the culprits were "spectators" and both were caught.
+In the only two instances of stolen reenactor rifles, the culprits were "spectators" and both were caught.
 The Olustee event is held on Federal U.S. Forest Service lands and a crime committed here is a Federal offense.]

 Unless you arrive soon after the sun rises, don't expect to find a parking spot near the entrance to the Park.
 The main gate is even closed to reenactor traffic from 7:00 am, Saturday morning to after 5:00 pm on Sunday.
 You can park further along State Route 90 in both directions, but mid-morning arrivals can expect to walk a mile or more to reach the park entrance.
 The best place to park is at the Lake City Airport on the east side of Lake City to the west of Olustee, or at the Baker County Correctional Facility (CCF) to the east of Olustee.
 Both sites are on State Route 90.
-There is plenty of parking at these sites and, for only $1 for adults and $0.50 for children under 12 (pre-school children are free), a bus will take you to the main gate and deliver you back to your car after you leave the event.
+There is plenty of parking at these sites and, for only $2 for adults and $1.00 for students (pre-school children are free), a bus will take you to the main gate and deliver you back to your car after you leave the event.
 [Hint: The trip from the airport to the park entrance is longer and encounters more traffic.
 If you can park at the Baker CCF, not only will the trip be shorter (it is actually within a short walking distance of 20 or so minutes), but experience has shown that the line waiting for the bus at the end of the day is shorter and moves faster.]
 PLEASE NOTE: A number of reenactors take part in the Saturday morning parade in Lake City and the buses are used to carry them.
-As a result, the shuttle service from the parking areas is not available on Saturday until 1:30 pm and continues until 6:00 pm.
+As a result, the shuttle service from the parking areas is not available on Saturday until 1:00 pm and continues until 6:00 pm.
 On Sunday, the shuttle service begins at 9:00 am and continues until 5:00 pm.

 VIP parking near the gate, on the north side of the railroad tracks, is restricted to the members of the Olustee Battlefield Historic State Park Citizens Support Organization working at the event and local and state dignitaries.
 Parking passes are required – if you do not have one, please do not block traffic in an attempt to talk your way pass the really big law enforcement officers.